 - Superior durability

-Another trusted paint brand is Krylon, which has also put its chalk paint product into the form of spray paint.
+Another trusted brand is Krylon, which like the previous product, has also created a spray paint version of its chalk paint.

-Besides a smooth, ultra-matte finish, this chalk spray paint offers excellent adhesion and longevity without requiring priming and sanding.
-However, if you want to achieve a sleeker look, this product will adapt perfectly to both of these methods.
+Besides a smooth, ultra-matte finish, this chalk spray paint offers excellent adhesion and longevity without requiring prepping before application.

-Like most chalk spray paints, this product is also regarded for its quick drying time (within 20-25 minutes) and can be used on wood, metal, plastic, laminate, wicker, ceramic, and glass.
+Like most chalk spray paints, this product is regarded for its quick drying time (20-25 minutes) and can be used on wood, metal, plastic, laminate, wicker, ceramic, and glass.

 - Environmentally friendly formula